thousandbrainsproject/tbp.monty/rfcs/0000_future_work.md

 Nice To Haves (will implement if there is time after the requirements are met)
 - Structured filtering.
 Filtering will work with simple text matches, so a search for 'large' will find both the rows with the estimated-scope tag 'large' and titles with 'large' in them as well as matches like largest and larger.
+- Have a way of gathering statistics of the queries executed against the table as a way to understand what sorts of things the community is looking for.

 Not requirements (but feel free to tell me if you think these are required)
 - Persisting the state of the table.
 For example, collapsing a group won't be remembered through page reloads.